MAGIC-AI4Med/Deep-DxSearch/README.md

 We introduce **DiagRL**, focusing on clinical presentation-based diagnosis, which requires combinatorial analysis of symptoms, evidence-based associations between symptoms and diseases, and differential diagnosis ranking.
 Unlike prior inference-only agentic systems, DiagRL **jointly optimizes retrieval and reasoning in an end-to-end fashion**, enabling the development of retrieval-aware diagnostic strategies.
 It leverages a large language model (LLM) as the decision-making core and operates through five structured action modes—**reason, lookup, match, search, diagnose**—which support stepwise evidence acquisition and transparent clinical reasoning.

 Thus, **DiagRL** distinguishs former works on the real control of medical retrieval and reasoning, instead of passively prompted by them.
+Our paper is comming soon...

 ## 💡Key Insights